hoelsner/product-database/README.md

 * Local copy of the source files (required for vagrant deployment)
 * Git clone on the github repository (using the system_source parameter within the Ansible playbook)

-Basically, you just need to write another YAML file for Ansible and include the appliance-provision-tasks.yml file from the build-scripts directory.
-As an alternative, you can copy the stage_template directory, which contains template files for staging (shell script to trigger the Ansible playbook, the Ansible playbook itself and an ansible-inventory, which defines the target server.
+Basically, you just need to write another YAML file for Ansible and include the `appliance-provision-tasks.yml` file from the `build-scripts` directory.
+As an alternative, you can copy the `stage_template` directory, which contains template files for staging (shell script to trigger the Ansible playbook, the Ansible playbook itself and an ansible-inventory, which defines the target server.

+### default users

+The staging script will create two users by default: one "admin" user with the password "admin", which can be used for administration tasks and one "api" user with the password "api" for write actions on the REST API.
+Any read action is permitted without authentication.

 ### maintenance scripts